AviatrixSystems/Controller-HA-for-AWS/README.md

 5. Extract the downloaded zipped file on your local system.
 You will get a directory named `Controller-HA-for-AWS-master`.
 Inside this directory, there will be a zipped file named `aviatrix_ha.zip`.

-6. Create an S3 bucket of nay name(for eg. aviatrix_lambda).
-Note down this bucket's name, this will be used later.
+6. Create an S3 bucket .
+Note down this bucket's name (for eg. aviatrix_lambda), this will be used later to host the lambda script.
 Upload `aviatrix_ha.zip` to this S3 bucket.

 7. Go to AWS Console-> Services -> Management Tools-> CloudFormation.